-Once the prostate has been removed and margins are checked to ensure that all the cancer tissue has been eradicated, the robotic arms are retracted and the surgeon sutures the tiny incisions shut.
+Once the prostate has been removed and margins are checked to ensure that all the cancer tissue has been eradicated, the robot arms are retracted and the surgeon sutures the tiny incisions shut.

-Patients generally are discharged from the hospital about 24 hours after the procedure.
+Prostatectomy patients who receive the TAP block may be released home the same day.
+Patients who undergo general anesthesia for the procedure are discharged from the hospital about 24 hours after the procedure.

 What to expect after surgery